sideci/goodcheck/docusaurus/docs/configuration.md

 ## Downloaded rules

-Downloaded rules are cached in a `cache` directory in the *Goodcheck home directory*.
+Downloaded rules are cached in the *cache* directory in the *Goodcheck home directory*.
 The *Goodcheck home directory* is `~/.goodcheck`, but you can customize the location with `GOODCHECK_HOME` environment variable.

 The cache expires in 3 minutes.